jup-ag/space-station/guides/8-perpetual-exchange/2-how-it-works.md

 The [pool](https://station.jup.ag/guides/perpetual-exchange/onchain-accounts#pool-account) and [position](https://station.jup.ag/guides/perpetual-exchange/onchain-accounts#position-account) accounts maintain two key fields:

-* The pool account maintains a global cumulative counter through its `fundingRateState.cumulativeInterestRate` field, which accumulates funding rates over time
+* The pool account maintains a global cumulative counter through its `fundingRateState.cumulativeInterestRate` field, which accumulates interest rates over time
 * Each position account tracks its own `cumulativeInterestSnapshot` field, which captures the global counter's value whenever a trade is made: when the position is opened, when its size is increased, when collateral is deposited or withdrawn, or when the position is closed

-To calculate a position's borrow fee, the contract takes the difference between the current global funding rate counter and the position's snapshot, then multiplies this by the position size.
+To calculate a position's borrow fee, the contract takes the difference between the current global interest rate counter and the position's snapshot, then multiplies this by the position size.
 This approach enables efficient on-chain calculation of borrow fees over a given time period without needing real-time updates for each position.

 The example below demonstrates the borrow fee calculation: